Esri/jsapi-resources/esm-samples/README.md

 });
 ```

-## Copy assets
+## Copy assets and set assetsPath

-Make sure to copy the API’s assets, which includes styles, images, fonts, and localization files from the `@arcgis/core/assets` folder to your build directory.
+Copy the API’s assets, which includes styles, images, fonts, and localization files from the `@arcgis/core/assets` folder to your build directory.
 A simple way to accomplish this is to configure an NPM script that runs during your build process.
 For example, use npm to install `ncp` and configure a script in `package.json` to copy the assets folder.
 Here’s a React example:

 ```js